BomberFish/fez-wasm/README.md

 ## What works

-- The game boots to the title screen, and you can start a new game.
+- The game is able to load the demo level, however most graphics are not functional.

 ## What doesn't work

 - Most audio is currently disabled due to library issues.
-- The game crashes when attempting to load the first level.
+- Loading the demo results in a mostly black screen, with only the Dot visible.

 ## Building